 Lunenburg School of the Arts

-Lunenburg School of the Arts is pleased to present it’s summer 2018 list of workshops and instructors.
-This fourth year of weeklong courses runs through the months of July and August.
+Lunenburg School of the Arts is pleased to announce it’s summer 2019 list of workshops and instructors.
+This fifth year of week long courses runs through the months of July and August.

 The School is located at 6 Prince Street (at the corner of Montague) in a historic two-storey building in the heart of Old Town Lunenburg.
 The building was originally built to house Lunenburg Motors in 1933.
-After other incarnations the building was renovated in 2014 to house our School.
+After other incarnations the building was renovated in 2014 to house the Lunenburg School of the Arts.